 We investigated how the shape of the deleterious distribution of fitness effects (DFE) and the density of selected sites affect inference of population history using commonly used inference methods.

 We find that background selection results in under-estimation of population size and false inference of recent growth if the true demographic model is that of constant population size or decline.
 If the population has truly experienced recent growth, then BGS does not lead to substantial mis-inference.
 The severity of mis-inference increases with increase in density of selected sites and as the proportion of strongly deleterious mutations increases.
-Thus, in compact genomes, masking directly selected sites does not provide a solution.

 We propose a potential solution within the ABC framework, where we instead use directly selected sites to perform demographic inference by treating the deleterious DFE as a nuisance parameter and show that inference is reasonably accurate.
 You can read it here: